2014 Community Forum

 October is Domestic Violence Awareness Month.

-Join us October 2 for the Annual Mujeres de Paz Candlelight Vigil
+Over 300 men and women joined us on October 2, 2014 for the Annual Mujeres de Paz Candlelight Vigil

-Every year we walk to honor survivors and victims, their families and friends.
-Our journey begins at the mural of the La Virgen De Guadalupe on the corner of Mednik and Cesar Chavez Avenue.
-The procession travels to Collegian and Cesar Chavez, and ends at the East Los Angeles College Performing Arts Center Courtyard where ceremonies include inspiring stories, dance, and song.
+Every year we walk and hold a Vigil to honor survivors and victims, their families and friends.
+Our journey began at the mural of the La Virgen De Guadalupe on the corner of Mednik and Cesar Chavez Avenue.
+The procession traveled to Collegian and Cesar Chavez, and ended at the East Los Angeles College Performing Arts Center Courtyard where ceremonies included inspiring stories, dance, and song.
+It was a beautiful evening with Danza Azteca Xochipili, Vice President Oscar Valeriano, Director of Athletics Al Cone, Detective Moses Castillo, ELAWC Counselor Debbie Suaste-Servin and Hector Perez-Pacheco and heartfelt testomonials from women and men impacted by domestic violence.
+The evening ended with a friendship danza and blessings.

 Announcing Instituto de Promotora